 You can do the following stretches while sitting at your desk or standing in your work area.
 Doing them a few times a day will help release the muscle tension in your hands, arms, shoulders, and back.

 Do each stretch to the point of light tightness.
 Move your body slowly and gently.

 Breathe deeply and regularly.
 Exhale as you bend into a stretch.
 Breathe in a controlled, rhythmic manner while you’re in the stretch.

-Reach your arms out in front of you and rotate your wrists 10 times in a clockwise direction, then 10 times counterclockwise.
+Reach your arms out in front of you.
+Rotate your wrists 10 times in a clockwise direction, then 10 times counterclockwise.

 Clasp your hands together in front of your chest at shoulder height.
 Extend your arms forward until you feel a stretch in your upper back, shoulders, arms, and hands.
 Hold for 15 seconds and relax.
 Repeat for 30 seconds.